Tanweth/Poll-Box/README.md

 * Inherits permissions from the poll's forum, so it won't display for users who aren't supposed to be able to see it.

+* NEW: After users vote, choose either to redirect them back to the page where they voted or to the poll's thread.

+* NEW: Choose whether or not to display latest poll if it is closed.

 * Compact layout optimized for sideboxes (default in ASB edition, available as setting in standard edition).

-How to Install
+##How to Install

 * Standard Edition: Upload the files in the Standard directory, and Install & Activate the plugin from the Configuration -> Plugins area of your Admin CP.

 * ASB Edition: Simply upload what's in the ASB directory, and Advanced Sidebox will automatically install the module.

-Upgrading
+##Upgrading

-* Standard Edition: Unless otherwise stated above, you can upgrade simply by deactivating the old plugin version, uploading the new version, and reactivating it.
+* Standard Edition: Simply deactivate the old plugin version, upload the new version, and reactivate it.

 * ASB Edition: In your Admin CP, go to Configure > Advanced Sidebox > Manage Modules.
 Find the line for "Poll," click on the Options link, then click "Delete."
 Then follow the installation instructions as normal.